-SUMMARY This memorial for Dag Hammarskjöld and his 1961 Decolonisation Program for West Papua explores a complex global story, of two UN peace-keeping undertakings by UN Secretary-General Dag Hammarskjöld in 1961 in the midst of overwhelming tension between the US and the USSR.
-The first inserted a UN peace-keeping military force into the Democratic Republic of Congo to de-escalate the brutal bloody conflict over the new state’s mineral resources.
+SUMMARY This memorial for Dag Hammarskjöld and the Decolonisation Program that he had prepared for West Papua explores the complex story of two UN peace-keeping undertakings by UN Secretary-General Dag Hammarskjöld in 1961 in the midst of overwhelming tension between the US and the USSR.
+The first inserted a UN military peace-keeping force into the Democratic Republic of Congo to de-escalate the brutal bloody conflict over the new state’s mineral resources.
 The second was designed to deliver the West Papuans their right of self-determination and to prevent Indonesia from illegally taking over the Non-Self-Governing Territory.

 What was the outcome of these peace-keeping endeavours?
 First, the Secretary-General lost his life.
-Second, the new state of Congo nose-dived into chaos and then authoritarian state.
-Third, the UN Non-Self-Governing Territory of Nederlands Nieuw Guinea (Melanesian West Papua) was passed to Indonesia, a state on the verge of political and economic collapse with no capacity, or will, to uphold the international laws governing the administration of the Non-Self-Governing Territory.
-Indeed, the Republic of Indonesia did not then, and still doesn’t, recognise the principle of self-determination, which is mentioned eleven times in the New York Agreement between Indonesia and the Netherlands that was signed in UN Headquarters on 15 August 1962.
+Second, the new state of Congo nose-dived into chaos and then an authoritarian state.
+Third, the UN Non-Self-Governing Territory of Nederlands Nieuw Guinea (Melanesian West Papua) was illegally passed to Indonesia, a state on the verge of political and economic collapse with no capacity, or will, to uphold the international laws governing the administration of the Non-Self-Governing Territory.
+Indeed, the Republic of Indonesia did not then, and still doesn’t, recognise the principle of self-determination, which is mentioned eleven times in the New York Agreement that Indonesia and the Netherlands signed in the UN’s Headquarters on 15 August 1962.

 It is important to note that the General Assembly took note of the New York Agreement, and as it had a facilitatory role under its terms, passed a Resolution authorising the Secretary General to carry out that role.
 [However] the General Assembly at no time adopted the Agreement or adopted or validated its outcome (George Lambert, ICJ, 2001).

-Below are the zoom presentations of the West Papua Womens Office webinar on 13 September 2020, as well as the Media Release, the Hammarskjold-West Papua exhibition prepared by the West Papua Womens Office in Docklands, and an extraordinary essay by UN staffer Yvette Rippplinger in New York on 18 September 1961.
+Below are the zoom presentations of the West Papua Womens Office webinar on 13 September 2020, the Media Release, the Hammarskjold-West Papua exhibition prepared by the office, and an extraordinary poem by UN staffer Yvette Rippplinger written in her office overlooking the General Assembly building at 6pm on 18 September 1961.

 FOR THE MEDIA: West Papua’s return to UN: fulfilling Hammarskjöld’s legacy